faogustavo/JSONApi/README.md

 * It need to inherit from [Resource](/JsonAPI/src/main/java/com/gustavofao/jsonapi/Models/Resource.java)
 * It need to have the [Type](/JsonAPI/src/main/java/com/gustavofao/jsonapi/Annotations/Type.java) annotation on your class.

+**You do not need to create a field name id.
+The Resouce class already have it.**

 ```java
 import com.gustavofao.jsonapi.Annotatios.Type;
 import com.gustavofao.jsonapi.Models.Resource;